processing/pr05-grant/CODE_OF_CONDUCT.md

 ## Our Standards

-All developers participating in the `pr05` program agree to abide by the following code of conduct.
+All grantees, mentors, advisors, and people involved in the `pr05` program agree to abide by the following code of conduct.

 ### Respect other people